obrie/retrokit/README.md

 To do that, add something like this to your `.env`:

 ```
-PROFILES=base,crt
+PROFILES=mykit/base,mykit/crt
-# PROFILES=base,hd
+# PROFILES=mykit/base,mykit/hd
 ```

-In the examples above, a `base` profile defines overrides that you want to use for all of your profiles.
-A `crt` or `hd` profile then defines overrides that you want to use for specific hardware configurations.
+In the examples above, a `mykit/base` profile defines overrides that you want to use for all of your profiles.
+A `mykit/crt` or `mykit/hd` profile then defines overrides that you want to use for specific hardware configurations.

 ### Overrides